tinify/wordpress-plugin/readme.txt

 5. Configure the API key in the Settings -> Media page.
 6. Upload an image and see it be compressed!

+= Optional configuration =

+The API key can also be configured in wp-config.php.
+You can add a TINY_API_KEY constant with your API key.
+Once set up you will see a message on the media settings page.
+This will work for normal and multisite WordPress installations.

 == Screenshots ==

 1. Enter your TinyPNG or TinyJPG API key and configure the image sizes you would like to have compressed.